nice-game-hints/deponia/02-escapepod/02-battery.md

 title: Fitting the battery
 keywords: escape pod, battery, mailbox
 ---

-# The battery
+The battery should be removed from the pod.

+# What to do?
 Could you sit on a battery?
 Like, remove the seat.
 That's useless anyway.

-# But it's screwed tight
+# But the seat is screwed tight
 Look around.
 Any tools that could help you?

-# I don't know
+## Tell me how to remove the seat
 There is a wrench next to the harpoon.
 Go grab it and unscrew the seat.

 # No seat, no... seat